 History – Master of Art (M.A.) and Doctor of Philosophy (Ph.D.)

-Candidates in the graduate History program at Montana State contribute to historical research and scholarship in three areas: science, technology and society; environmental history; and United States history and the history of the American West.
+Candidates in the graduate History program at Montana State contribute to historical research and scholarship in four concentrated areas: environmental history; the history of science, technology, medicine and society; the history of the American West; and public history.
 Candidates investigate research interests through diverse opportunities that include seminar discussions, collaborating with their graduate committee, classroom instruction, teaching assistantships and internships.
 At the conclusion of the degree, master’s students are expected to submit a thesis or professional research paper, while doctoral candidates are expected to submit a dissertation on a topic of their choice.